smdi/Lavathon/README.md

 ```

-#lavathon an experiment 3D game created for solving boredom with unity3D engine
+Lavathon an experiment 3D game created for solving boredom with unity3D engine

 ```